Bonded Finance (BOND) Price Tops $0.0192 on Exchanges

-Bonded Finance (CURRENCY:BOND) traded up 1,050.6% against the dollar during the 24 hour period ending at 22:00 PM ET on March 4th.
-One Bonded Finance coin can currently be purchased for approximately $0.0192 or 0.00000051 BTC on popular exchanges.
-Over the last week, Bonded Finance has traded 9.7% higher against the dollar.
-Bonded Finance has a total market capitalization of $7.36 million and $2,027.00 worth of Bonded Finance was traded on exchanges in the last 24 hours.
+Bonded Finance (CURRENCY:BOND) traded up 1,050.6% against the US dollar during the 1-day period ending at 13:00 PM ET on March 9th.
+During the last seven days, Bonded Finance has traded up 9.7% against the US dollar.
+One Bonded Finance coin can currently be bought for about $0.0192 or 0.00000051 BTC on exchanges.
+Bonded Finance has a total market capitalization of $7.36 million and $2,027.00 worth of Bonded Finance was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.